AbhisekRao16/evsl_tracker/README.md

 # EVSL Tracker

-Track sensor state transitions (In/Out) and match product movement using Python.
+Track sensor state transitions (In/Out) and match product movement
 --------------------------------------------------------------------------------------

 This project processes raw sensor data, cleans it, detects sensor state transitions, and matches products across multiple sensors.
 The results are stored in a structured CSV for further analysis.